-This package has a file name similar to mysql-installer-community-5.7.44.0.msi or mysql-installer-commercial-5.7.44.0.msi, and uses MSIs to automatically install MySQL server and other products.
-MySQL Installer downloads and apply updates to itself, and for each of the installed products.
+This package has a file name similar to mysql-installer-community-8.0.42.0.msi or mysql-installer-commercial-8.0.42.0.msi, and utilizes MSIs to install MySQL server and other products automatically.
+MySQL Installer downloads and applies updates to itself, and to each of the installed products.
 It also configures the installed MySQL server (including a sandbox InnoDB cluster test setup) and MySQL Router.
 MySQL Installer is recommended for most users.